Berowra Heights: Transport

 Access to Berowra Heights is by road from Berowra, to the east, via Berowra Waters Road.
 Alternatively, the Berowra Waters Ferry, a car ferry, connects Berowra Waters with the western end of Berowra Waters Road.
 CDC NSW route 599 provides a bus service from Berowra Heights to Berowra railway station and route 597 from Berowra to Hornsby railway station.

 Schools

 There are two primary schools located in Berowra Heights, Wideview Public School and St Bernard's Catholic Primary School.
 Some children living in Berowra Heights may also attend one of the two primary schools in the neighbouring suburb of Berowra, being Berowra Public School and Pacific Berowra Christian School.

 Despite not having a high school of its own, Berowra Heights is included within the catchment zones of three New South Wales public high schools.
-Amongst these, the only co-educational option is Ku-ring-gai High School in North Turramurra.
-The other two schools are Asquith Boys High School and Asquith Girls High School.
+These include Asquith High School (ex Asquith Girls High School), Hornsby High School (ex Asquith Boys High School) and further away, Ku-ring-gai High School in North Turramurra.